Menu

 How Critical Illness Plans Work

-To receive payment, the insured must live for at least 14 days following the diagnosis.
-The lump sum is tax-free and can be used to pay living expenses, medical bills, debts such as a mortgage, or to adapt the home to accommodate impaired mobility or incapacitation.
+The insured must live for at least 14 days following the diagnosis to receive payment.
+The lump sum is tax-free and can be used to pay living expenses, medical bills, and debts such as mortgages, or to adapt the home to accommodate impaired mobility or incapacitation.

 This money allows financial commitments to be met so policyholders can focus on treatment or recuperation without being concerned about supporting their families or themselves.